, , , ,

 It’s switchbacks until the first false summit.
 We encountered 3 all together.
 There was some easy scrambling and a lot of steep uphill trails to the first false summit.
 Our legs were sore from yesterday’s hike but we pressed on thinking it was close to the summit.
 The views are amazing of surrounding summits.

 Once we got to the top, we discovered we were just over halfway to the true summit.
-We started on the Centennial Ridge for a way and realized we were out of steam so we tested and started to come down.
+We started on the Centennial Ridge for a way and realized we were out of steam so we rested and started to come down.

 We will have to summit this again with a full store of energy.